cloudfoundry/java-buildpack/docs/jre-open_jdk_jre.md

 | `version` | The version of Java runtime to use.
 Candidate versions can be found in the listings for [centos6][], [lucid][], [mountainlion][], and [precise][].
 Note: version 1.8.0 and higher require the `memory_sizes` and `memory_heuristics` mappings to specify `metaspace` rather than `permgen`.

 ### Additional Resources
 The JRE can also be configured by overlaying a set of resources on the default distribution.
 To do this, add files to the `resources/open_jdk_jre` directory in the buildpack fork.

+#### JCE Unlimited Strength
-For example, to add the JCE Unlimited Strength `local_policy.jar` add your file to `resources/open_jdk_jre/lib/security/local_policy.jar`.
+To add the JCE Unlimited Strength `local_policy.jar`, add your file to `resources/open_jdk_jre/lib/security/local_policy.jar`.
+This file will be overlayed onto the OpenJDK distribution.

+#### Custom CA Certificates
+To add custom SSL certificates, add your `cacerts` file to `resources/open_jdk_jre/lib/security/cacerts`.
+This file will be overlayed onto the OpenJDK distribution.

 ### Memory
 The total available memory is specified when an application is pushed as part of it's configuration.
 The Java buildpack uses this value to control the JRE's use of various regions of memory.
 The JRE memory settings can be influenced by configuring the `memory_sizes`, `memory_heuristics`, `memory_initials` and/or `stack_threads` mappings.